patrickmccallum/flask-prism/docs/index.md

 Flask-PRISM
 =============

-PRISM Is an simple way to manage your Flask APIs, providing consistent models, versions, access, and more while leaving you in full control.
+PRISM is a simple way to manage your Flask APIs, providing consistent models, version management, access control, and more while leaving you in full control of your code.
 It's even super easy to use.

 Check out this User model powered by Flask-SQLAlchemy and turned to JSON using PRISM: